 This course will be taught through teacher presentation, music listening, video presentations, class discussion, handouts and worksheets.
 There is no formal textbook at this time.

-Students are expected to have their music handout binder, notebook and a pencil or pen with them for every class.
+Students are expected to have their music handout binder and Chromebook with them for every class.
 This folder/binder is to contain every handout given to the student at all times.

 Quizzes and Exams:

 Quizzes and exams will be given regularly.
 Often a brief comprehensive quiz is given following the introduction of a concept to allow students an opportunity to practice the concept.
 Homework is given regularly.
 As with learning an instrument or singing in a choir, regular practice is a must to attain an understanding and proficiency.
 Major (end of unit) exams are announced to the student to allow appropriate study time.
 Content for exams will be taken from class discussion, handouts, classroom activities, and notes placed on the board.

 Homework is given regularly, usually in the form of music listening assignments aligned with the time period and style which we are studying in class.
 Due dates for homework, as well as any specific instructions are given to the student with ample time to complete the work.